-I search for “Vodafone” in the App Store and from the outset I am faced with a handful of Vodafone apps: My Vodafone, V by Vodafone, Vodafone Usage Manager.
+I search for “Vodafone” in the App Store and from the outset, I am faced with a handful of Vodafone apps.
+My Vodafone, V by Vodafone, Vodafone Usage Manager.
 The list goes on.
-It is confusing.
+This telecom digital user experience is confusing.
 They have already lost a percentage of new customers.

 We got used to this disorderly and clumsy interface served to us by the telecom service providers.
 Nevertheless, it should not be like that in this day and age.
 I only took Vodafone as an example, but the user experience does not vary that much with the other big 3 operators here in the UK, or even in Europe overall (with a few exceptions).

 So why is Vodafone unable to deliver a better digital experience to their customers?
 They do not lack access to technology, technical skills or financial resources.
 They probably have one of the best marketing and product teams in the entire telecom world.
 So why the poor user experience?

 I would argue that the problem has been inherent to the telecoms industry from its very inception and until now it has been a function-driven service.
 2G, 3G, 4G, generation after generation, they have been adding new functionalities and protocols.
 Increased range, reduced congestion, higher speed, lower latency – all wonderful advancements that have transformed telecommunications over the last 4 decades.
 However, they did not pay much attention to the User Experience.